yellowbean/absbox-doc/docs/source/modeling.rst

 Define Conditional Action
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-User can specify a condtional clause in the waterfall.
+User can specify a conditional clause in the waterfall.

 Only the conditions were met, actions following will be executed.